top of page

 • What information do I need to include?

 Your preferred name (please indicate if you prefer to be published anonymously) and a title or research question characterising your submission.
-If the article has previously been marked for a course, include the course code or the name of the course, and the mark you received.

 • How does Footnote Journal publish?